nushell/nushell.github.io/book/types_of_data.md

 # Types of Data

-Traditionally, Unix shell commands have communicated with each other using strings of text.
-One command would output text via standard out (often abbreviated 'stdout') and the other would read in text via standard in (or 'stdin'), allowing the two commands to communicate.
+Traditionally, Unix shell commands have communicated with each other using strings of text: one command would write text to standard output (often abbreviated 'stdout') and the other would read text from standard input (or 'stdin'), allowing the two commands to communicate.

-We can think of this kind of communication as string-based.

-Nu embraces this approach for its commands and expands it to include other kinds of data.
-Currently, Nu supports two kinds of data types: simple and structured.
+Nu embraces this approach, and expands it to include other types of data, in addition to strings.

-Like many programming languages, Nu models data using a set of simple and structured data types.
-Simple data types include integers, floats, strings, booleans, dates, and paths.
-It also includes a special type for filesizes.
+Like many programming languages, Nu models data using a set of simple, and structured data types.
+Simple data types include integers, floats, strings, booleans, dates.
+There are also special types for filesizes and time durations.

-One can get the type of a value with the [`describe`](commands/describe.md) command.
+The [`describe`](commands/describe.md) command returns the type of a data value:

 ```
 > 42 | describe